LEGO x Disney

 You’ll always be her sidekick.
 And that’s the greatest thing a parent can be.

-The Answer: Here’s the dirty little secret of LEGO Disney playtime: parents don’t get to be the star.
-Ever.
-Your kid’s Elsa, your kid’s Anna, your kid’s Moana.
-You?
-You’re Pascal.
-Or Olaf.
-Or the villager who gets eaten.
 That universal injustice became our big swing.
-We created The Sidekick Parent Support Group, a faux-support circle where parents finally aired their sidekick grievances — bad princess impressions, missing spotlight moments, the whole tragic saga.
-The work premiered in cinemas before Disney films and lived on TV and online, giving parents what they rarely get during play: the spotlight.
+We created The Sidekick Parent Support Group, a relatable spot where parents finally aired their sidekick grievances: bad princess impressions, missing spotlight moments, the whole tragic shebang.
+The work lived in theaters and all over the internet, giving parents what they rarely get during playtime: the spotlight.

 Step 1: Spotlight the backup cast before the previews roll.